Calming The Mind & Body- Feeding The Spirit

 Healing From Mold Protocol #7 - From the "Step By Step Protocol" To Healing From Mold

 Calming the mind and Feeding the spirit is important for your physical state of health.
-When our body is under stress from a mental, emotional, or physical trauma such as toxins, the entire body goes into a stress state, and sometimes that stress state becomes chronic, and feeds on itself, making it hard to heal.
+When our body is under stress from a mental, emotional, or physical trauma such as toxins, the entire body goes into a stress state, and sometimes that stress state becomes chronic, and feeds on itself, like a snake eating it's tail, making it hard to heal.
 I am going to focus on one aspect of the stress state that has many consequences.
 I want to examine the autonomic nervous system and its relationship to stress, with a sidebar into how stress affects the mitochondria and why it ends up being so important to support these little energy makers.

 The sympathetic system allows the body to react to a stimulating event or emergency situation, such as running from a cougar or fighting an attacker.
 However, it also goes into action when other stressors come up, such as near traffic accidents, or a stressful situation at work, school or socially.
 It increases the heart rate, constricts blood flow to most peripheral arteries and raises blood pressure.
 The point is to supply more blood to the brain, heart, and skeletal muscles by reducing blood flow to the skin and to the digestive system.
 The sympathetic nervous system causes dilation of the pupil, inhibits saliva production, dilates the bronchi, speeds up the heart rate, inhibits peristalsis, stimulates glucose production and inhibits urination.
 In western society, people often find themselves in some form of sympathetic mode during their day, and for some it is much of the day.
 This adds to the burden that leads to chronic disease.
 Without enough time in parasympathetic mode to rest and repair, things slowly go down hill.